golemfactory/golem-docs/docs/Ncreators/javascript/tutorials/parallel_processing.md

 You can skip this section if you do not have Docker installed and use the image hash provided in the example.

 The tasks that we send to remote computer are executed in the context of the specified software package - the image.
 When we create Task Executor we provide the hashID of the image that will be used during processing.
-In the quick start example we used an image that contained node.js.
+In the QuickStart example we used an image that contained Node.js.

 In our case we need to prepare a custom image containing a `hashcat` software that we will use on provider’s machines.
 Golem images are converted from Docker images, so we can start with any existing docker image that meets your needs and modify it to create a custom one.
 For our task we will use an off-the-shelf hashcat image (dizcza/docker-hashcat:intel-cpu) and modify it slightly for Golem.

 ### Dockerfile
-Create a `Dockerfile` file with followng content:
+Create a `Dockerfile` file with following content:

 ```bash
 FROM dizcza/docker-hashcat:intel-cpu